Jaafar-G/ctf-writeups/RopEmporium/write4.md

 Step 1: Inspect funtions
 As always i start with inspecting the functions listed in gdb from this binary to get a good idea of what is present for use and how i should approach this challenge.
 After running the info functions i found a usefulFuntion and usefulGadgets function so similar to the last challenge i disassebled them to take a look at what they do.

 I found that the useful funtion is similar to the earlier challenges in that it includes a call to print file.
 Knowing this and the fact that the challenge description mentions that i have to write flag.txt to memory i knew that i had to pass that string as an argument to the printfile function.
-Then by disassembling the usefulGadgets funtion i found that it included a mov [r14], r15 which moves the value
+Then by disassembling the usefulGadgets funtion i found that it included a mov [r14], r15 which moves the value of r15 into to the memory location pointed to by r14.
+This is what allows us to write to the memory, after the r14 register will be a pointer to the value that was moved into it by r15.

 Commands used are listed below Along with a picture of results.